How the EdTech Office can help

 We can help with course building

 We can help you with the work, too.
-We have 12 intern students (meet the Interns!) this summer who are ready and willing to help you!
-They can help you build course elements, test activities, edit your videos, or simply provide a priceless student perspective (most are FASE students).
+3 FASE work study students are working with the EdTech Office and they are ready and willing to help you!
+They can help you build course elements, test activities, edit your videos, or simply provide a priceless student perspective (Book a 30-minute Student Re(View) consult now!).
 If you're pre-recording content, see if our remote editing process would work for you (we do the editing!).

 Transitioning to Online/Remote Teaching